mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 extensionPoint/HttpServerConfigChangeListener/.objects.forEach({~it => it.serverChanged(config); });
 ```

-The *after read* method is called, after the state is loaded (for example: when the preference form is opened).
+The *after read* method is called after the state is loaded (for example: when the preference form is opened).

 ## Wizard (process)